top of page

 DOMESTIC VIOLENCE

-Domestic violence is a pattern of abusive behaviors used to establish and maintain control over an intimate partner.
+Domestic violence is a pattern of abusive behaviors used to establish and maintain control over an individual where a meaningful relationship has been established.
 Some abusive actions may cause physical injury and some are criminal, but all are psychologically damaging to the victim.

-Abuse can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person.
-This includes any behaviors that frighten, intimidate, terrorize, manipulate, hurt, humiliate, blame, injure, or wound someone.
+Abuse can be physical, sexual, emotional, financial, and psychological.
+This includes any behaviors that frighten, intimidate, terrorize, manipulate, hurt, humiliate, blame, or injure someone.

 You may be in a physically abusive relationship if your partner has ever: